codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-okta.md

 * *Display Name* - Shown as application name in OKTA
 * *client id* - your OKTA application client ID (see below)
 * client secret* - your OKTA application client secret (see below)
-* Client Host - your OKTA organisation url (e.g `https://<company>.okta.com`).
+* Client Host - your OKTA organization url (e.g `https://<company>.okta.com`).
 Keep in mind you don’t copy it from the admin view (e.g. `https://<company>-admin.okta.com`) because it’ll not work.
 * *Access Token* (optional) - OKTA API token that will be used to sync groups and users from OKTA to Codefresh.
 The token can be generated in OKTA by going to the security tab->API (see below)
 * *App ID* - your Codefresh application ID in your OKTA organization that will be used to sync groups and users from OKTA to Codefresh.
-This ID can be taken by navigating to your Codefresh APP in OKTA and copy it from the url (see below)
+This ID can be taken by navigating to your Codefresh APP in OKTA and copy it from the URL (see below)

 {% include image.html
 lightbox="true"